 The RCO is responsible for fielding questions, comments, and suggestions from the university research community regarding CITI training.
 Please contact Kay Leger in the Research Compliance Office if you have any questions regarding the program or the courses at 504.988.1147 or email@example.com.

 Responsible Conduct of Research Seminar Series (INTD-6010-01, CRN 83436): Each year, the Office of Research Compliance shall coordinate a seminar series led by faculty members covering RCR topics.
-The next RCR seminar series will occur in the Spring 2015 semester.
-Check back soon for exact dates and times.
-Training seminar topics shall include:
+The next RCR seminar series will occur in the Fall 2015 semester.
+(Click here for schedule) Training seminar topics shall include:

 Additionally, the RCO shall be available to coordinate further RCR seminars as requested by the research community and to answer questions regarding research processes at Tulane.
 Please contact the office at 504.988.1147 or firstname.lastname@example.org to request seminars or submit questions.